A university for the world

 We currently have 420 study abroad and exchange partners.
 Our students are more internationally mobile than ever before, while we work hard to internationalise the experience of gaining a Glasgow degree for all of our students.

 We are proud to be founding members of university networks Universitas 21 and The Guild of European Research Intensive Universities, which are growing our international reputation and reach and providing a platform for engaging in new collaborations and influencing sector-wide policy.
+We are also a part of CIVIS, a European University Alliance for civic universities in Europe, under the European Commission's flagship European Universities Initiative.

 The best institutions in the world are those that are deemed truly global, and we are proud to be one of them.
 Expect more inspiring discoveries and innovations as we continue to expand our international connections and impact.